Keyboard shortcuts

 The macro_use attribute works as usual and imports the macro names into the macro_use prelude.

-The no_link attribute may be specified on an extern crate item to prevent linking the crate into the output.
-This is commonly used to load a crate to access only its macros.
+The no_link attribute may be applied to an extern crate item to prevent linking the crate.